SoftHu/tos_avg/En/heart_4_6_2_9.md

 Start -->1766681352883506[<b>Speaker 👉 Anji:</b>

 &lbrace;playername&rbrace;!
-I'm… I'm glad you came.
+I'm...
+I'm glad you came.
 I wanted to see you one last time before I left.
 Your friendship has meant so much to me.]
 1766681352883506 -->1766686399488482[<b>Speaker 👉 Anji:</b>

 I have to.
 I want to live open and honestly.
-I want friends and a house and… love.
+I want friends and a house and... love.
 I can't have that here.]
 1766681352883506 -->1766686399488482[<b>Speaker 👉 Anji:</b>

 I have to.
 I want to live open and honestly.
-I want friends and a house and… love.
+I want friends and a house and... love.
 I can't have that here.]
 1766686399488482 -->1766686528492008[<b>Speaker 👉 Anji:</b>